-Home > Programs > Hydrology/ Flow Management > Reservoirs in the DRB > Delaware Aqueduct Shut Down for Repairs
+Home > Programs > Hydrology/ Flow Management > Reservoirs in the DRB > Delaware Aqueduct Repair Project

 NYC's Pepacton Reservoir.
 Photo from the DRBC archives.

-On November 18, 2024, the NYC Dept. of Environmental Protection (DEP) PAUSED the shut down the Delaware Aqueduct due to drought conditions.
+On May 5, 2025, the NYC Dept. of Environmental Protection (DEP) DELAYED the repair & shutdown of the Delaware Aqueduct until after 2027 & new contract.

 Public Information:

-The DEP will provide updates before, during and after the shutdown occurs, so everyone is aware of the project's status and how the repair went.
+The DEP will provide updates before, during and after the shutdown occurs, so everyone is aware of the project's status.

 The DRBC will help share project information to Delaware River Basin stakeholders on this webpage and social, by email listservs and via its Regulated Flow Advisory Committee.
 Please check back for updates.